Raymond Ibrahim

-Raymond Ibrahim (born 1973) is an American author, translator, columnist, critic of Islam and a former librarian.
+Raymond Ibrahim (born 1973) is an American author, translator, columnist, critic of Islam, and a former librarian.
 His focus is Arabic history and language, and current events.
-He is the author of four books, Defenders of the West: The Christian Heroes Who Stood Against Islam (Post Hill Press, 2022), Sword and Scimitar: Fourteen Centuries of War between Islam and the West (Da Capo, 2018), Crucified Again: Exposing Islam's New War on Christians (Regnery, 2013) and The Al Qaeda Reader (Doubleday, 2007).

 Early life and education

 Ibrahim was born in the United States to Coptic immigrants from Egypt.
 He is fluent in Arabic and English.
-Ibrahim studied at California State University, Fresno, where he wrote a master's thesis under Victor Davis Hanson on an early military encounter between Islam and Byzantium based on medieval Arabic and Greek texts.
+Ibrahim studied at California State University, Fresno, where he wrote a master's thesis under Victor Davis Hanson on the Battle of the Yarmuk.
 Ibrahim also took graduate courses at Georgetown University's Center for Contemporary Arab Studies and studied toward a PhD in medieval Islamic history at Catholic University.